 Pushing for Energy Security and Trade in the Region

-The CAREC countries are rich in natural resources, but uneven distribution and inadequate infrastructure mean some countries continue to face shortages.
+CAREC countries are rich in natural resources, but uneven distribution of such resources, compounded by inadequate infrastructure, means some countries continue to face shortages.
 Regional energy cooperation is an opportunity for

 Energy cooperation is stimulated by the availability of attractive energy markets in eastern and southern People's Republic of China, Pakistan, India, and Iran, along with new strategic transit opportunities for oil and gas through Turkey, Georgia, and the Russian Federation.

-CAREC's Strategy for Regional Cooperation in the Energy Sector and Energy Action Plan Framework seek to enable
+CAREC's Strategy for Regional Cooperation in the Energy Sector seeks to enable

-- energy security through the balanced development of the region's energy infrastructure and institutions, stronger integration of the region’s energy markets to make available adequate volumes of commercial energy to all in a reliable, affordable, financially sustainable and environmentally sound manner; and
+- energy security through the balanced development of the region's energy infrastructure and institutions, and stronger integration of the region’s energy markets to make available adequate volumes of commercial energy to all in a reliable, affordable, financially sustainable, and environmentally sound manner; and

 - economic growth through energy trade.